Camino Route Overviews: Camino Portugués

 When to do the Camino Portugués

 Portugal and Galicia naturally have a climate dictated by their proximity to the ocean and as such have changeable maritime weather.
 There is generous rainfall which at times can be prolonged and heavy.
 June, July and August are the months with the least rainfall but these are of course the months with the greatest potential for hot, humid weather.
-May or September might present the best compromise.
+May or September offer nice weather and are slightly busier than other months.

 Camino Portugués Guidebooks

-There are numerous guidebooks on the Camino Portgués that range from practical planning guides to personal accounts.
-Check out our guidebook page for an exhaustive list.
+There are numerous guidebooks on the Camino Portgués and all of the major apps cover it.
+Check out our guidebook and apps page for an exhaustive list.

 The Xunta de Galician has good resources for notable historical sites for the Galician sections of the Coastal and the Central.